 The Downtown Line is the fifth line to be introduced into the MRT system and is coloured blue on the system map.
-The line is designed to be a medium capacity radial line and SBS Transit is currently operating this line.
+SBS Transit is currently operating this line.

-All Downtown Line stations also feature the Art in Transit programme.
-The artwork of three stations, Beauty World, Jalan Besar and Expo stations are selected through the Downtown Line Art in Transit competition.
+As with newer train lines, the stations feature curated artworks as part of the Art in Transit programme.
+The artworks for Beauty World, Jalan Besar and Expo stations are selected through the Downtown Line Art in Transit competition.

 First opened 22 December 2013